Get Started with Azure Cmdlets

-Windows Azure cmdlets are available so you can manage Windows Azure with Windows PowerShell.
-To get started with these cmdlets, you’ll need to download and install Windows Azure PowerShell, and then configure connectivity between your subscription and your Windows PowerShell environment.
-Instructions are available on the Windows Azure website, in Install and configure Windows Azure PowerShell.
+Azure cmdlets are available so you can manage Azure with Windows PowerShell.
+To get started with these cmdlets, you’ll need to download and install Azure PowerShell, and then configure connectivity between your subscription and your Windows PowerShell environment.
+Instructions are available on the Azure website, in How to install and configure Azure PowerShell.

-This article helps you understand how input, outputs, and parameters generally are handled in Windows Azure.
-This information can make it easier to get started using Windows PowerShell with Windows Azure.
+This article helps you understand how input, outputs, and parameters generally are handled in Azure.
+This information can make it easier to get started using Windows PowerShell with Azure.

 Similarly, you can start by getting an object that represents an existing virtual machine with the Get-AzureVM cmdlet.
 You can modify that object by adding or removing elements of the virtual machine, such as data disks and virtual networks, and then you send the modified virtual machine object to the Update-AzureVM cmdlet, which implements the changes to the virtual machine.